 - It has full service restaurants as an option.

-- You get all the benefits of being in a Disney resort, such as Extra Magic Hours, room package delivery, transportation, etc.
+- You get all the benefits of being in a Disney resort, such as early theme park entry, room package delivery, transportation, etc.

 - You get to use the Boats to get to Magic Kingdom.
 It’s usually such a pleasant ride.

 - You don’t usually see large, noisy groups of people here.
 That’s something that the value resorts get a lot of, and the moderates can get some of that as well.
 While it does happen at Wilderness Lodge, there’s less frequent than at the moderate and value resorts.

 - Great pools and fun child pay water park area.